joelchrono12/joelchrono12.ml/_posts/2022-06-20-troublesome-raspberrypi-setup.md

 ---
 title: A troublesome Raspberry Pi install
 header: Storing GPG keys on KWallet
-description: A offered to help a friend who wanted use a Raspberry Pi as a file server.
+description: I offered to help a friend who wanted use a Raspberry Pi as a file server.
 But I got into a lot more trouble than I expected.
 tags: linux raspberrypi storytime life selfhost internet
 permalink: /blog/troublesome-raspberrypi-setup/
 layout: post